jounathaen/octoprint_btt_touch_support/README.md

 - Update the Layer progress on the TFT (requires [DisplayLayerProgress](https://github.com/OllisGit/OctoPrint-DisplayLayerProgress))
 - React to the TFT's _Pause_, _Resume_ and _Cancel_ buttons on in OctoPrint.

+This plugin does *not* interact with the firmware's _Marlin Mode_ - a normal serial connection between the TFT and the printer is sufficient.

-This is a fork of the [M73Progress Plugin](https://github.com/cesarvandevelde/OctoPrint-M73Progress) - thanks for the work!
+This is a fork of the [M73Progress plugin](https://github.com/cesarvandevelde/OctoPrint-M73Progress), created by [Cesar Vandevelde](https://github.com/cesarvandevelde)!

 <p align="center">
     <img style="width: 35%;" src="https://github.com/jounathaen/octoprint_btt_touch_support/blob/master/btt_touchscreen.jpg" alt="Picture of a BTT TFT Touchscreen">